ricfulop/geodepoly/SECURITY.md

 # Security Policy

-If you find a security issue, please email **ricfulop@mit.edu**.
+If you find a security issue, please email **ricfulop[at]mit.edu**.
 Avoid filing public issues for sensitive reports.